Canon 800D vs Panasonic LX15

 It is notable that the 800D has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 800D and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the 800D followed on from the Canon 750D.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.